_____updated on 1 July 2013

 gives a unique lesson to all forest ecologists.
 I am carrying out researches on forest ecosystem monitoring alongside core projects GCTE and GLP of IGBP.
 I was in charge of SC IGBP for 2001-2007.
 Our main research sites are the Tomakomai Experimental

-(warm-temperate rain forest), the Serimbu Station in West Kalimantan, Indonesia
+Forest of Hokkaido University, the Serimbu Station in West Kalimantan, Indonesia

 (tropical lowland rain forest), and the Palangka Raya Station in Central